EmmavandenBrink/HomeAssignment/README.md

 # Sleep Related Brain Actvity
-- *student: Emma van den Brink
+- *student*: Emma van den Brink
-- Date notebook was completed: 28-11-2024
+- *Date notebook was completed*: 28-11-2024
-- The links to the Neurosynth pages of sleep related brain activity: https://neurosynth.org/analyses/terms/sleep/
+- *The links to the Neurosynth pages of sleep related brain activity*: https://neurosynth.org/analyses/terms/sleep/

-This project uses MRI data to visualize and interpret brain activity during sleep.
-This project layers functional data onto anatomical brain structures to create a statistical brain map, to highlight active brain regions during sleep.
-Additionaly, it generates a histogram of the voxel intensity to analyze the distribution of brain acitivity during sleep.
+This is a Home Assignment for the course *Programming For Psychologists* at the Vrije Univesiteit Amsterdam during the period sep-dec.
+This project uses MRI data from Neurosynth to visualize and interpret brain activity during sleep.
+This project layers functional data onto anatomical brain structures to create a statistical brain map and generates a histogram of the voxel intensity to analyze the distribution of brain acitivity during sleep.

 ---